-Last time I checked, how fractals are mage was not a part of any high school curriculum yet lots of students want to learn all about fractals in math.
-I am currently working with the GED exam prep website BestGEDClasses.org for students to create videos and some other interesting stuff not only for high school students but for the general public.
+Last time I checked, how fractals are made was not a part of any high school curriculum yet lots of students want to learn all about fractals in math.
+I am currently working with the GED exam prep website BestGEDClasses.org for students to create videos and some other interesting stuff regarding fractals not only for high school students but for the general public.
 Make sure you check that.

 So let’s start learning about fractals, it’s so fascinating stuff!